HanyzPAPU/audio-filter/README.md

-# papesch
+# Audio Filter

+Simple command line utility for audio effects/filters.

 ## Instalation

+`autoreconf --install && ./configure && make`

-You have to have libfftw3-dev and libsndfile1-dev installed on your computer.
+You have to have `libfftw3-dev` and `libsndfile1-dev` and `c++ 17` installed on your computer?
+(Haven't tested without them)
-Then you simply use make to compile the program.
-The binary will be located in bin/audio-filter.

-I use the c++17 `<filesystem>` header, which I had to use via the experimental namespace, this may very on your computer.
-If this is a problem, remove every instance of `experimental` and any non-alphanumeric characters after in `main.cpp`.

 ## Usage